7. How to Harvest Bee Cocoons

 - Mason bee cocoons with small holes (mono)

-6. If you find large, chubby, or plump larvae that fill the nesting chamber or non-mason bee cocoons, these may be a wild bee or beneficial wasp.
-If you can, close the nesting hole and store over winter in the BeeGuard Bag in your unheated garage or shed.
-If you must remove wild bee larvae, store them over winter in a smaller CocoonGuard Bag.
+If you find large, chubby, or plump larvae that completely fill the nesting chamber or non-mason bee cocoons, these may be a wild bee or beneficial wasp.
+If you can, close the nesting hole and store overwinter in the BeeGuard Bag in your unheated garage or shed.
+If you must remove wild bee larvae, store them overwinter in a smaller CocoonGuard Bag.

 How to Open Spring Mason Bee Nesting Materials (8mm)

-1. Wood Trays - Remove the big green rubber bands and the cardboard backing (save the cardboard to reassemble the trays).
-Lift up the first tray and using the Phillips-head screwdriver or Popsicle stick, gently remove cocoons and mud walls.
-Keep your removal tool at a 45-degree angle.
-Check both sides of the nesting trays for cocoons.
-Brush away any pollen mites and mason bee frass.
-If you found chalkbrood, spot clean with an old toothbrush dipped in a bleach and water solution.
+- If you found chalkbrood, spot clean with an old toothbrush dipped in a bleach and water solution.
 Or lightly apply Clean Bee spray, a safe alternative to bleach, and use a dry brush to bring Clean Bee into the wood grooves.

-3. Cardboard BeeTubes with Inserts - Remove the Easy-Tear Insert from the cardboard BeeTube and follow the Easy-Tear Insert instructions below.
+Remove the Easy-Tear Insert from the cardboard BeeTube and choose an option below.

 How to Wash Spring Mason Bee Cocoons